jeasx/jeasx-website/README.md

 - `npm i tailwindcss`

-- Add npm-task to your package.json: `"build:css": "tailwindcss -i ./src/browser/css/tailwind.css -o ./src/browser/index.css"`
+- Add a new npm-task to your package.json: `"build:css": "tailwindcss -i ./src/browser/css/tailwind.css -o ./src/browser/index.css"`

+- Change the existing npm-task for "dev" to: `"dev": "jeasx dev ecosystem.config.cjs"`

 - Create `ecosystem.config.cjs` which inherits the defaults and add a custom task for building css.